225junior/225junior/README.md

 <tr>
   <td valign="center">

-🎓 I am currently pursuing my **Bachelor's in Computer Science Engineering**
+🎓 I am currently pursuing my **Master's degree's in Computer Science Engineering**

 🌱 I am currently learning **C#** and also interested in **Web Development** with php but i am a php expert 😎